npm/npmo-docs/troubleshooting/faq.md

     curl -sSL https://get.replicated.com/docker | sudo bash no-docker
     ```

-    It's generally a good idea to upgrade Replicated with Docker to make sure your system is running the best compatible version of Docker for npme.
+    It's generally a good idea to upgrade Replicated with Docker to make sure your system is running the best compatible version of Docker for npmE.

-    Note that all of these options incur downtime for your npme instance.
+    Note that all of these options incur downtime for your npmE instance.

-## What is npmo/npm On-Site, and how is it related to npme/npm Enterprise?
+## What is npmo/npm On-Site, and how is it related to npmE/npm Enterprise?

 The first version of npm Enterprise did not use Docker or Replicated, but it only supported a small range of platforms.
 Around August 2015, the product was refactored to leverage Replicated and Docker, significantly expanding the range of supported platforms, and was soon renamed to npm On-Site.
 Over time we discovered the On-Site name was confusing, and so in April 2016 we rebranded npm On-Site back to npm Enterprise.

 npm On-Site is literally the same product as npm Enterprise, just an older version.
-Similarly, the `npmo` bin was renamed to `npme` and has been deprecated.
+Similarly, the `npmo` bin was renamed to `npmE` and has been deprecated.

 If you're currently running npm On-Site, please use the [How do I upgrade npm Enterprise?](#how-do-i-upgrade-npm-enterprise) answer to upgrade to npm Enterprise, and make sure to migrate Replicated to version 2.
 You should also replace the `npmo` bin on your host with `npme` via the following: